-When sunshine hits a solar panel, the solar cells that make up the panel transform light into direct current (DC) electricity.
+Simply put when sunlight hits a solar panel, the cells that make up the module transform light into direct current (DC) electricity.
 This is known as the photovoltaic effect.
-This DC power is then converted into alternating current (AC) by an inverter or series of microinverters.
+This DC power is then converted into alternating current (AC) using additional wiring, an inverter or series of microinverters.

-The solar energy your pv array creates powers your family’s home or business and offsets your utility electrical usage.
-When the sun isn’t providing any power for your panels (like at night), your utility provides you with the electricity for your loads.
+The solar energy produced by the PV array powers your home or business and offsets your utility electrical usage.
+When the sun isn’t providing any sunlight for your panels (like at night), your utility provides you with the electricity for your loads.
 During the day, if your system is creating more power than your home needs, the extra energy goes into your utility’s power grid.
-The excess is credited to your account to use at a later time or what is known as net metering.
-These grid-tied pv system are the most common solar installs and provide the greatest return.
+The excess is credited to your account to use at a later time.
+This push and pull of electricity using the utility as a bank is called net metering.
+These grid-tied pv arrays are the most common solar installs and provide the greatest return.

-There are many benefits of investing in a photovoltaic system.
-The first and most important is that it will save you money!
-Simply put, this long term investment will cut a portion of your utility bill if not all of it.
-New England Solar + Green will help you weigh your options given your budget and energy production goals.
-The complete payback can be as short at 4 years!
-With over 50% of the total system cost saved after the first year.
-When you own the array the savings go directly to your wallet.
-Whether you pay cash or get a loan the incentives and credits available make it one of the most fiscally responsible and feel good decisions you can make.
-Not only does this type of renewable energy source benefit you financially but it prevents the negative environmental impacts of carbon fuel sources.
+When you own the solar array, the savings goes directly to your wallet.
+Whether you pay cash or get a loan the incentives and credits available make it one of the most fiscally responsible investments and feel good decisions you can make.
+Not only does this type of renewable energy source benefit you financially but it eliminates the negative environmental impacts of carbon fuel sources.
 The average annual CO2 emissions are approximately 14,796 pounds per household, based on a typical usage of 900 kWh per month.
 Changing your method of energy production to a solar will help prevent damage to the earth and reduce your buildings contribution to climate change.

 Don’t let other companies fool you.
 There is no perfect cookie cutter installation.
 Satellite imaginary for a remote quotation is an inadequate tool.
 Cold calling, aggressive sales, and junk mail aren’t personal or trustworthy.
 Each site and customer has a unique set of demands.
 New England Solar + Green will work with you to meet these constraints and maximize site potential.
 Our Solar PV professionals will conduct a detailed site review and provide realistic expectations for system production and financial benefits.

 New England Solar + Green strives to provide clean sources of green power to local home and business owners.
 With over 30 years of long-established experience we couldn’t be more invested in the community.
-We use the latest technology from the world’s top product manufactures to deliver great solar power installations that will run for decade’s problem free.
+We use the latest technology from the world’s top product manufactures to deliver great solar power installations that will run for decades!

 Why Go Solar with New England Solar + Green?